nxp-auto-linux/u-boot/tools/s32v234-qspi/readme.md

 How to generate the QSPI image
 ------------------------------
-cp /path/to/u-boot.s32 .
+# build u-boot as usual and from this directory run
 make
 ls u-boot.s32.qspi

 Using the generated image
 -------------------------

-Flash into hyperflash using the ../treerunner-hyper.cmm script.
+Flash into hyperflash using the treerunner-hyper.cmm script from Lauterbach.

 Reset the board.
 Enjoy your QSPI loaded u-boot.